 The problem is that, unlike a regular cake, with brownies, it is more difficult to determine whether it is perfectly cooked or not and whether that gooey center is delicious chocolatey goodness or actually just raw, undercooked batter.

 Below I will give you some tips and tricks to make sure your brownies come out perfectly cooked every time.
-The mission is to ensure that you are not eating a raw battery and every brownie baked is made to its gooey perfection.
+The mission is to ensure that you are not eating a raw battery and that every brownie baked is made to its gooey perfection.

 How To Tell When Brownies Are Done?